AlexisDrch/Pacman-multiAgent/README.md

 AI agents are called by the traveler.
 This agent uses differents analysers agent to analyse the environment and get the best move for the traveler.

 ### AnalyserAgent
-Thoses agents propose differents move to the AI agent regarding the environment's state.
+Thoses agents propose differents move to the AI agent regarding the environment's state. pour commit